vladmirzoev/school_app_topicus/README.md

 - 'Edit' -> leads to a page where admin can edit the existing details: name, address, tuition fee, contact number
 - 'Delete' -> displays the confirmation alert before deleting a school.
 ### Adding school Admin (A)
-By clicking a button 'Add School Admin', Fields with admin details
+By clicking a button 'Add School Admin', a new page is displayed in order to create a School Admin account for the specific school.
+The following details should be filled in:
 - Name & Surname
 - Address
 - Email